 I'd like to share three great tools that you can use to take quick English language arts (ELA) data on students that are either in your building right now, or just a click away.

-When I evaluate a student’s reading fluency and reading comprehension, I use the Qualitative Reading Inventory (QRI).
+When I evaluate a student’s reading fluency and reading comprehension, I use the QRI.